March 30, 2023

 In this installment of our interview series with the animal lawyers of Barnett Law Office, we're chatting with the firm's namesake attorney and founder Katie Barnett.
 Check out previous interviews with attorneys Lisa Carestia and Anna Yendes.

-Katie and her kids with her dog Leonidas.
+Katie and her dog Leonidas.

 Katie's path to becoming an animal lawyer is deeply personal.
 After Hurricane Katrina, before she became a lawyer, Katie went to Tylertown, Mississippi, to volunteer at a temporary animal shelter for animals rescued from the storm.